jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 4. (optional) For NAO and Pepper developers

 Confirm that you get the following output when you type `wstool info`

+% UID of jsk_robot may change from below, but there is no problem.
+That is because this package is in active developpment.

 ```
 $ cd ~/catkin_ws/src